What is the Most Underrated, Necessary Skill for Success in a Global Workplace?

-The world is shrinking.
-The boundaries that once separated us are vanishing.
+The boundaries that once separated us are shrinking.
 We have to know how to communicate effectively with our global peers to succeed in business.

 Working professionals in almost every industry share a need they may not be aware of, the need for cultural competence.
 Whether you work in an office or a factory, in today’s increasingly global workplace, it’s extremely helpful, sometimes imperative, to have some level of cultural competence — often more is definitely better.